 Just don’t expect it to be easy.

 12. Stop thinking of them as your ex/crush.

 When you see them, don’t refer to them, even mentally, as “my ex” or “my crush.”
 Think of them as your co-worker, your colleague, your classmate, etc.

 Dispense with any relationship-related labels, and train yourself to see this person as a professional associate.

 Look at your relationship (or your interactions with your crush) as something that has fulfilled its purpose, and take stock of what you’ve learned from it.
 Don’t waste your energy on regrets or telling yourself you should have seen the red flags you see now.

 Just learn what you can from your relationship/attachment and give yourself a break.

 More Related Articles

-FAQs about Ways to Get Over Someone You See Daily
+Frequently Asked Questions About Getting Over Someone You See Daily

 The following FAQs summarize some of the earlier points and touch on related questions.